lowlighter/metrics/README.md

 This mode is not supported for now.

-I tried to find a way with *smart playlists*, *shortcuts* and other stuff but could not figure a workaround to do it without paying the 99$ fee for developper program.
+I tried to find a way with *smart playlists*, *shortcuts* and other stuff but could not figure a workaround to do it without paying the $99 fee for the developer program.

 So unfortunately this isn't available for now.